 Access to the Course

-The course gives priority to students accepted to the master's degree in Administration and organization theory and the students accepted to the master's degree in public administration (MPA).
-Students accepted to master's programs in Social Sciences, Psychology and Law can sign up if there are places left.
+The course gives priority to students accepted to the Master programmes at the Department of Government.
+Students accepted to other master's programmes in Social Sciences, Pshycology and Law can sign up if there are places left.
 Maximum students per course is twenty (20) students.
 Exchange students at master level may be accepted upon application.
 Applications may be rejected due to capacity.

 If the number of students registered for a course is five or less, the Department may consider offering the course in seminar format.

 Submission and presentation of a reflection paper of a scientific paper, maximum 1200 words.
 Full attendance to no less than 80 % of the class meetings and commenting on two reflection papers of to other students are required to be able to sit for exam.

 The compulsory assignments must be approved in order to take the exam.
 Approved compulsory assignments are valid in the current and following two semesters.